Pantalla#

 set_text_fill_color#

-set_text_fill_color sets the highlight color used when text is printed.
-The default highlight color is transparent.
+set_text_fill_color sets the fill color behind printed text.
+The default text fill color is transparent.

 Usage: